 By analyzing how your target audience behaves and interacts on your choice of social networks.
 This insight can prove to be a big help, especially when your business is at a growing stage.

-Once you understand the value of having a proper social media marketing strategy, it’s time move ahead and execute one by taking the right steps, which we discuss below.
+Once you understand the value of having a proper social media marketing strategy, it’s time to move ahead and execute one by taking the right steps, which we discuss below.

 How to Create a Social Media Marketing Strategy